George Steinbrenner: New York Yankees career

+Steinbrenner was part of an investment group led by Arthur M. Wirtz that purchased the Chicago Bulls on 25 July 1972 and sold controlling interest in the franchise to Jerry Reinsdorf on 8 February 1985.
+Among his fellow Bulls investors was Lester Crown and Cleveland-based businessmen Edward Ginsberg and Sheldon Guren, all four of whom would venture into purchasing a Major League Baseball (MLB) team just over five months later.

 The Yankees had been struggling during their years under CBS ownership, which had acquired the team in 1965.
 In 1972, CBS chairman William S. Paley told team president E. Michael Burke the media company intended to sell the club.
 As Burke later told writer Roger Kahn, Paley offered to sell the franchise to Burke if he could find financial backing.
 Steinbrenner, who had participated in a failed attempt to buy the Cleveland Indians from Vernon Stouffer one year earlier, and who had been an investor in Buffalo's failed 1969 Major League Baseball expansion bid, was brought together with Burke by veteran baseball executive Gabe Paul.

-On January 3, 1973, Steinbrenner and minority partner Burke led a group of investors, which included Nederlander, Lester Crown, John DeLorean, Nelson Bunker Hunt, and Marvin L. Warner, in purchasing the Yankees from CBS.
+On January 3, 1973, Steinbrenner and minority partner Burke led a group of investors which also included Nederlander, Crown, Ginsberg, Guren, John DeLorean, Nelson Bunker Hunt, and Marvin L. Warner in purchasing the Yankees from CBS.
 For years, the selling price was reported to be $10 million.
 However, Steinbrenner later revealed that the deal included two parking garages that CBS had bought from the city, and soon after the deal closed, CBS bought back the garages for $1.2 million.
 The net cost to the group for the Yankees was, therefore, $8.8 million.